dybdeskarphet/debox/README.md

 # Dependencies
 - bash 4+
-  - Script uses `mapfile` command so that's why your bash version has to be greater than 4.
+  - Script uses `mapfile` command and that's why your bash version has to be greater than 4.
 Check your version with `bash --version`.
 - wget
   - For installing F-Droid
 - adb [android-tools]